Abishek-Suresh/Implement-retention-eDiscovery-and-Communication-Compliance-in-Microsoft-Purview/README.md

 # Implement-retention-eDiscovery-and-Communication-Compliance-in-Microsoft-Purview
-This repository documents a hands-on applied skills exercise based on Microsoft Learn titled "Implement retention, eDiscovery, and Communication Compliance in Microsoft Purview"
+This repository documents a hands-on applied skills exercise based on Microsoft Learn titled "Implement retention, eDiscovery, and Communication Compliance in Microsoft Purview".
+The scenario in this experience helped me to validate my ability to implement retention, eDiscovery, Communication Compliance, and Content search in Microsoft Purview, effectively implementing data security.